jjchandru/zestiox-backend-py/README.md

 ## REST APIs to Develop

-Based on the features described in `app-features.md`, you are expected to implement the following REST API endpoints.
+You are expected to implement the following REST API endpoints.
 Each endpoint should return JSON data as described below.
 You may use hardcoded data initially, and later connect to the database.

 ### 1. Login
 - **Endpoint:** `POST /authenticate`